 Dear Worried Smoker,

-Your other symptoms of headache, confusion, and throat pain may indicate that you are experiencing side effects of a mild form of nicotine poisoning.
-But because you started feeling sick two days after smoking — long after the nicotine would have left your system — the symptoms you describe are more likely signs of something else.
-Perhaps the smoking made your allergies worse or triggered another illness that your body is now trying to fight.
-On the other hand, you could have something that is completely unrelated to smoking, and it could just be a coincidence that it arose right after you smoked.
-With all these different possibilities, you may want to talk with a health care provider who can accurately diagnose your condition and give you more specifics about how long these symptoms might last, the long- and short-term effects on your body, and most importantly, how you can make yourself feel better.
+Now for what to make of all this: the available information on nicotine poisoning is as hazy as the smoke it produces.
+Perhaps the chain-smoking made your allergies worse or triggered another illness that your body is now trying to fight.
+On the other hand, whatever you may be experiencing may be completely unrelated to smoking, and it could just be a coincidence that it arose right after you smoked.
+If you're allergic to secondhand smoke or have inhaled thirdhand smoke, you may be reacting to that, rather than experiencing nicotine poisoning.
+With all these different possibilities, you may want to talk with a health care provider who can assess your condition and give you more specifics about how long these symptoms might last, the long- and short-term effects on your body, and how you can make yourself feel better.

 Although smoking cigarettes may provide a temporary feeling of relaxation and relief, the worry it can cause afterwards may not be worth it.
 Other ways to deal with stress include getting some physical activity, talking to a friend, reading a book for fun, cooking up a new recipe, or even watching a little bit of television.
 You may want to consider giving some of these methods a shot the next time you're having a stressful night.
 For more information on how to avoid smoking when under stress, check out the Q&A Smoking for stress relief.

 If nothing else, this information most likely won't make you feel worse in the morning!